memfault/interrupt/_posts/2023-08-23-firmware-encryption-with-python.md

 ### Toolchain

-The full example is available on Github at [interrupt@fwup-encryption](https://github.com/memfault/interrupt/tree/master/example/fwup-encryption).
+The full example is available on GitHub at [interrupt@fwup-encryption](https://github.com/memfault/interrupt/tree/master/example/fwup-encryption).

 The following tools to compile the firmware: